 Let’s face it, we all make mistakes — some big, some small.
-Today, I want to talk about what happens when we, as writers, make a mistake in our work: a typo, an incorrectly structured sentence, or a misspelling.
+Today I want to talk about what happens when we, as writers, make a mistake in our work: a typo, an incorrectly structured sentence, or a misspelling.

-I do everything I can to ensure that this happens as rarely as possible; I proofread everything I write from my blog posts to my comments, tweets, and emails.
-But sometimes, mistakes slip past.
+I do everything I can to ensure that this happens as rarely as possible; I proofread everything I write from my blog posts to my comments, tweets, and e-mails.
+But sometimes mistakes slip past.

-In time, I learned to be more forgiving.
+In time I learned to be more forgiving.
 After all, a typo is not the end of the world.
 I’ve found them in some of the most prestigious publications in print and online.
 And in the larger scope of the world, getting bent out of shape over a grammatical, orthographical, or typographical error seems pretty petty.

-Sometimes, my mistakes are brought to my attention by someone else — a friend, a friendly reader, or a complete stranger.
-These corrections have arrived via email or a comment on the post where the perceived mistake appeared.
+Sometimes my mistakes are brought to my attention by someone else — a friend, a friendly reader, or a complete stranger.
+These corrections have arrived via e-mail or a comment on the post where the perceived mistake appeared.

 The first time this happened in the comments here at Writing Forward, I didn’t know what to do.
 This was years ago, not long after I started blogging.
-Of course, I immediately made the correction but wondered whether I should delete the corresponding comment on the post.
+Of course, I immediately made the correction, but wondered whether I should delete the corresponding comment on the post.
 Did I want to leave permanent proof that I’d made a (gasp!) mistake?

 I decided that yes, I would leave the comment in place, thank the person, and move on.
-Let that stand as evidence that to err is human and I’m okay with being a mere human.
+Let that stand as evidence that to err is human and I’m OK with being a mere human.

 To Err is Human

 Not long ago, I started receiving an onslaught of corrections — several in a single week.
 Oddly, most of them were wrong.
 They were confused about the difference between grammar and style issues or were nitpicking over semantics.
 Very few of these had a helpful or thoughtful tone.
 In fact, they mostly came across as chastising (Ha!
 You made a mistake, and I found it.
-Therefore, I’m better than you!).
+Therefore I’m better than you!).